 That time Stevie Ray Vaughan called me up and explained what it was like touring with Joe Cocker

 By Steve Newton As a blues fan and guitar freak, I thank my lucky stars that I got to interview Stevie Ray Vaughan.
 Twice!
-This was the second time, when he called me up from Montreal just six weeks before that goddamn helicopter crash took him away.
-I started the conversation off by asking what … Continue reading That time Stevie Ray Vaughan called me up and explained what it was like touring with Joe Cocker
+This was the second time, in July of 1990, when he called me up from Montreal just six weeks before that goddamn helicopter crash took him away.
+I started the conversation … Continue reading That time Stevie Ray Vaughan called me up and explained what it was like touring with Joe Cocker

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, AUG.
+ORIGINALLY PUBLISHED ON AUG.
 2, 2001 By Steve Newton Most red-blooded Canuck-rock fans over 40 have memories of their favourite Guess Who tune.
 Some prefer the riff-driven bluesiness and sneering attitude of “American Woman”; others are more drawn to the celebratory, peace-and-togetherness vibe of “Share the Land”.
-There may even be a … Continue reading Bob Dylan lyrics and Vancouver acid inspired the Guess Who’s “Undun”
+There may even be a few sad sacks … Continue reading Randy Bachman recalls how Dylan lyrics and Vancouver acid inspired the Guess Who’s “Undun”

 Stevie Ray Vaughan says “it’s good to be alive with you” at his final Vancouver show, five weeks before the crash

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JULY 26, 1990 By Steve Newton As far as arena spectacles go, Sunday's (July 22) Stevie Ray Vaughan/Joe Cocker double-bill was pretty lame.
+ORIGINALLY PUBLISHED ON JULY 26, 1990 By Steve Newton As far as arena spectacles go, Sunday's (July 22) Stevie Ray Vaughan/Joe Cocker double-bill was pretty lame.
 No huge banks of lights, fancy lasers, or explosions.
 But there didn't need to be.
-Those who laid down bucks for the Coliseum show got their … Continue reading Stevie Ray Vaughan says “it’s good to be alive with you” at his final Vancouver show, five weeks before the crash
+Those who laid down bucks for the Coliseum show got their money back in … Continue reading Stevie Ray Vaughan says “it’s good to be alive with you” at his final Vancouver show, five weeks before the crash

 My interview with Stevie Ray Vaughan the month before his death